What Is Bipolar Disorder (Formerly Manic Depression)?

 Therapy can improve your mood stability and overall wellbeing

 People diagnosed with bipolar disorder may experience intense emotional shifts, including manic or depressive episodes, that can dramatically alter how they feel, think, and act.
-Shifting episodes occurring four or more times per year are classified as rapid cycling, though some bipolar disorder people can experience daily oscillations in mood.
+Shifting episodes occurring four or more times per year are classified as rapid cycling, though some people with bipolar disorder can experience daily oscillations in mood.
 Experiencing rapid cycling does not mean the pattern is permanent or lifelong.
 Adjustments in bipolar disorder care, such as modifying treatment plans, may effectively reduce the occurrence of rapid cycling and help maintain a more normal mood instead of experiencing swings between manic and depressive episodes.

 Depressive episodes